Index theory of uniform pseudodifferential operators

-So by changing the definition we ensure that \cite[Proposition 4.9]{spakula_uniform_k_homology} does hold.
-And thirdly, we prove in Section \ref{sec:homotopy_invariance} that we would get the same uniform $K$-homology groups if we impose weak homotopy (Definition \ref{defn:weak_homotopy}) as a relation instead of operator homotopy.
+So by changing the definition we ensure that \cite[Proposition 4.9]{spakula_uniform_k_homology} holds.
+And thirdly, we will prove in Section \ref{sec:homotopy_invariance} that we get the same uniform $K$-homology groups if we impose weak homotopy (Definition \ref{defn:weak_homotopy}) as a relation instead of operator homotopy.
 Though our notion of weak homotopies is different from \v{S}pakula's notion of homotopies, all the homotopies that he constructs in his paper \cite{spakula_uniform_k_homology} are weak homotopies, i.e., all the results of him that rely on his notion of homotopy are also true with our definition.

 To put it into a nutshell, we changed the definition of uniform $K$-homology in order to make the definition similar to one of usual $K$-homology and to correct \v{S}pakula's proof of \cite[Proposition 4.9]{spakula_uniform_k_homology}.
 It also seems to be easier to work with our version.
 Furthermore, all of his results do also hold in our definition.
 And last, we remark that his results, besides the ones in Sections 8-9 in \cite{spakula_uniform_k_homology}, also hold for non-proper, non-complete spaces.